nutts/DevDocs/README.md

 # DevDocs
-List All Problems during Development
+List All Problems during Development and solutions